Android

 Caused by: java.lang.NoSuchMethodError: No virtual method setEnableScopeSync(Z)V...

-If you are affected by this error, you will need to upgrade to version 5.25.0 or newer, and apply the following workaround:
+If you are affected by this error, upgrade to Incode SDK version 5.25.0 or newer and apply the following workaround:

-1. Exclude the Sentry library from Incode SDK:
+1. Exclude the Sentry library from Incode SDK as shown in the following image:

 implementation ('com.incode.sdk:welcome:5.25.0') { // Mandatory dependency